 - Influencing enrollment through dynamic content like toasters (ads that rise from the bottom of a website like toast), pop-overs, social media ads and similar advertising and branding.
 This contributed to 7.8 additional enrollments per school (median);

-- Guiding the student decision journey by allowing prospects to interact with dynamic content messaging.
+- Guiding the decision journey by allowing prospects to interact with dynamic content messaging.
 This contributed to 4.7 additional enrollments per school (median);

 - Capturing new stealth prospects through CBE progressive identification forms.
 This contributed to 14.4 additional enrollments per school (median);